 In Australia, electric scooters (or motorized scooters — whether they are single-motor scooters or dual-motor scooters) are often treated under different local laws when compared to other places like the US and Europe.

-According to the electric scooter laws of Australia, you aren’t going to be exceeding 25 km/h in Queensland, Western Australia, and Tasmania, where they are legal to use on public infrastructure.
+According to the electric scooter laws of Australia, you aren’t going to exceed 25 km/h in Queensland, Western Australia, and Tasmania, where they are legal to use on public infrastructure.
 Safety is important in a vehicle that can easily leave you vulnerable, so you’re usually better off with one of the more reasonable speeds anyway, which is what most electric scooters aim for.

 Keep The Weight Off